On the complexity of solving linear congruences and computing nullspaces modulo a constant: Abstract

 \section{Abstract}

-We consider the problems of determining the feasibility of a linear congruence, producing a solution to a linear congruence, and finding a spanning set for the nullspace of an integer matrix, where each of these problems are considered modulo an arbitrary constant $k \ge 2$.
-These problems are known to be complete for the logspace modular counting classes $\co\Mod[k]\Log$ in special case that $k$ is prime~\cite{BDHM92}.
-By considering relaxed modular variants of standard logspace function classes, related to \num\Log\ and functions computable by \UL\ machines but only characterizing the number of accepting paths mod $k$, we show that these problems of linear algebra are also complete for \co\Mod[k]\Log\ for any constant $k \ge 2$.
+We consider the problems of determining the feasibility of a linear congruence, producing a solution to a linear congruence, and finding a spanning set for the nullspace of an integer matrix, where each problem is considered modulo an arbitrary constant $k \ge 2$.
+These problems are known to be complete for the logspace modular counting classes $\Mod[k]\Log = \co\Mod[k]\Log$ in special case that $k$ is prime~\cite{BDHM92}.
+By considering variants of standard logspace function classes --- related to \num\Log\ and functions computable by \UL\ machines, but which only characterize the number of accepting paths modulo $k$ --- we show that these problems of linear algebra are also complete for \co\Mod[k]\Log\ for any constant $k \ge 2$.